nikki-pru/qa-compendium/docs/flex-onboarding/flex-setup/03-flex-setup.rst

 #.
 Github account
 #.
 Access to `QA contacts on Airtable`_
 #.
 Access to issues.liferay.com (using your Liferay credentials)
 #.
-Access to `Spira`_.
-Set your username to your first initial and then last name, for example, Joe Bloggs' username will be jbloggs.
-#.
 JAVA jdk 8
 #.
 MySQL 5.7
 #. `VPN`_